Hisense A6N vs Samsung DU8002 (IPS)

 2160p120 DV

-Hisense A6N achieves an impressive input lag score of 12-14 ms, which is an excellent result.
-The implementation of Dolby Vision also deserves praise, as it can often be problematic and unplayable with other brands, but here it works smoothly and without noticeable delays, which is a big plus for fans of dynamic games.
+Hisense A6N achieves an impressive input lag of 12 to 14 ms, which is an excellent result.
+The Dolby Vision implementation also deserves praise.
+With some other brands it can often be problematic and unplayable, but here it runs smoothly and without noticeable delays, which is a big plus for fans of fast-paced games.

 The input lag on the DU8002 is definitely one of its strong points.
 The lag is so low that every reaction on the screen is instantaneous, making gaming smooth and enjoyable.
 For gamers who enjoy dynamic titles and value quick response times, this television pleasantly surprises.
 Even though it lacks advanced gaming features or a higher refresh rate, the low input lag is a real advantage that makes a difference.